MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-managed-instance.md

 # Rehost an on-premises application by migrating to Azure VMs and Azure SQL Managed Instance

-This article shows how the fictional company Contoso migrates a two-tier Windows .NET front-end application running on VMware VMs to an Azure VM using the Azure Migrate service.
+This article shows how the fictional company Contoso migrates a two-tier Windows .NET front-end application running on VMware VMs to an Azure virtual machine (VM) by using Azure Migrate.
 It also shows how Contoso migrates the application database to Azure SQL Managed Instance.

 The SmartHotel360 application used in this example is provided as open source.
-If you'd like to use it for your own testing purposes, you can download it from [GitHub](https://github.com/Microsoft/SmartHotel360).
+If you want to use it for your own testing purposes, download it from [GitHub](https://github.com/Microsoft/SmartHotel360).

 ## Business drivers

-Contoso's IT leadership team has worked closely with the company's business partners to understand what the business wants to achieve with this migration:
+Contoso's IT leadership team has worked closely with the company's business partners to understand what the business wants to achieve with this migration.
+They want to:

 - **Address business growth.** Contoso is growing.
 As a result, pressure has increased on the company's on-premises systems and infrastructure.
-- **Increase efficiency.** Contoso needs to remove unnecessary procedures, and to streamline processes for its developers and users.
-The business needs IT to be fast and to not waste time or money, so the company can deliver faster on customer requirements.
+- **Increase efficiency.** Contoso needs to remove unnecessary procedures and to streamline processes for its developers and users.
+The business needs IT to be fast and to not waste time or money so that the company can deliver faster on customer requirements.
 - **Increase agility.** Contoso IT needs to be more responsive to the needs of the business.
-It must be able to react faster than the changes that occur in the marketplace for the company to be successful in a global economy.
+It must react faster than the changes that occur in the marketplace for the company to be successful in a global economy.
 IT at Contoso must not get in the way or become a business blocker.
 - **Scale.** As the company's business grows successfully, Contoso IT must provide systems that can grow at the same pace.

 ## Migration goals